cgeyskens/phd/image-analysis/synapse-counting/docs/development-notes.md

 - adjust/customize existing standard pipeline:
     - plot lines between data points that originates form the same brain.
     - plot also statistics above plots.

-### Next-up
-- adjust /customize exsiting standard pipeline:
     - dynamic with "LacZ-gRNA" vs "candidate-gRNA", sometimes have VCAM1-gRNA, be carefull (line 136 in results.py).
     - dynamic with hippocampal layers (in case of VGAT-Gephyrin and VGLUT2-PSD95 combinations)
-    - dynamically code wich segment of the name has the Brain nr, now it is hard coded as the second python element [2]
-    - customize which analysis to do: if only one image_channel (in case of SPO or GLT1), perform if statements in the nextflow scipt.
     - add extra parameter in nextflow scripts, if whether in which channel is pre or post synapse.
-This is coded in python, but needs arguments.
+This is coded in python, but needs arguments
+    - more defined parameters in nextflow script

+### Next-up
+- adjust /customize exsiting standard pipeline:
     - export the intermediate images with the detected synaptic puncta on it for inspection.
     - customize the pipeline dynamically with the nextflow.config file (folders, docker/apptainer, publishDir, name segments, nr_of_image_channels, profiles for running local or HPC).
 Check the VIB nextflow course again and the carpentries.
 - Add local maxima detection with best parameter to metrics.